TIBHannover/cross-modal_entity_consistency/README.md

 file: ```dataset_with_text.jsonl```.

 **Tip:** The script checks whether an article has already been crawled.
-We recommend to run the script several times as some documents might be missing due to timeouts.
+We recommend to run the script several times as some documents might be missing due to timeouts in earlier iterations.

+**Known Issues:** We are aware that some Websites have changed the news content or their overall template.
+For this reason, the texts can differ from our dataset.
+Please contact us (eric.mueller@tib.eu) for further information.

 ### Cross-modal Entity Consistency

-This step requires to download all features and word embeddings provided in the dataset.
-The features are stored in a folder called ```resources``` after running ```build_dataset.py```.
-In case you have modified the dataset paths, please specify the correct paths to the features, splits, etc. in the corresponding config files.
+This step requires to download all features and word embeddings provided in the dataset as described in [Build Dataset](#Build-Dataset).
+In case you have modified the dataset paths, please specify the correct paths to the features, splits, etc. in the corresponding [config files)().

 ### Entity Verification